-Authentic chicken pozole rojo recipe is a hearty, nourishing Mexican chicken and hominy stew that deserves a place on your dinner table, or for a celebration meal.
+Authentic chicken pozole recipe (posole) is a hearty, nourishing Mexican chicken and hominy stew that deserves a place on your dinner table, or for a celebration meal.

-This chicken pozole rojo recipe–or pozole rojo con pollo–is a Mexican chicken and hominy stew, made with homemade red chili sauce, spices, and lots of earthy flavor.
-Traditionally served for holiday celebrations, pozole can also make a good dinner with leftovers.
+This chicken pozole recipe–or pozole rojo con pollo–is a Mexican chicken and hominy stew, made with homemade red chili sauce, spices, and lots of earthy flavor.
+Traditionally served for holiday celebrations, pozole (also spelled chicken posole) can also make a good dinner with leftovers.

 Artist and food illustrator Marcella Kriebel shared this recipe in the course of our interview for her Unpeeled profile.
 Marcella is a world traveler, and has found particular connection to Central America, where her extensive travels, cultural immersion, and culinary curiosity resulted in the publication of a work-of-art cookbook, Mi Comida Latina.
 The cookbook is filled with recipes she learned cooking one-on-one beside women she lived abroad with.

 The short answer is: Lots of great stuff!

 Chicken pozole is made from nourishing, flavorful ingredients, namely chicken, hominy, guajillo peppers, and fresh toppings like cabbage, cilantro, and lime.
 Pozole (pronounced poh-ZOLE-eh) makes a fantastic dinner.